VannStrasen/spy-tangency-portfolio/README.md

 # spy-tangency-portfolio
 Randomized portfolio builder I made over the summer of 2020.

-The key takeaway from this project is that building a portfolio via mean-variance analysis can create a successful portfolio, even if you don't know anything in-depth about the sector/company you're investing in.
+The key takeaway from this project is that building a portfolio via mean-variance analysis can create a successful portfolio, even if you don't have nor use in-depth knowledge about the sector/company you're investing in.

 There are graphs at the bottom of the page which can help recap and visualize these findings.